 It’s difficult to snatch interest from the jaws of intrigue, and Varsity Blues had all of it.
 There were fake SAT rankings, a shady deal maker, and wealthy dad and mom keen to lay waste to something standing in front of their youngsters on the street to a selective college—the vaunted status symbols that they’re.
 This exposes the gritty underbelly of the race to get into America’s faculties, a not unusual chorus went.

 As my colleague Alia Wong noted quickly after the scandal broke, these styles of excessive-stakes admissions antics represent most effective a fraction of university admissions—a small one at that—due to the fact, most colleges aren’t that selective.
-More than eighty percentage of college students attending bachelors-diploma-granting faculties go to those who be given greater than half of in their candidates, consistent with an Atlantic analysis.
-These no longer-so-selective colleges are the huge picture of higher schooling, the woodland so many miss while examining in microscopic element the bark and leaves of some “pinnacle-tier” trees.
+More than eighty percent of college students attending bachelor-diploma-granting faculties go to those who are given greater than half of their candidates, consistent with an Atlantic analysis.
+These no longer-so-selective colleges are the huge picture of higher schooling.
+The woodland so many miss while examining the bark and leaves of some “pinnacle-tier” trees in microscopic element.

-A pair of new reports display how even searching at that larger forest nonetheless misses the wider international that it grows on and that shapes it.
+A pair of new reports display how even searching at that larger forest nonetheless misses the wider international that it grows on and shapes it.
 On Wednesday, the National Center for Education Statistics released new statistics displaying a 50-percentage-point hole—that’s right, 50 percent factors—in university-going rates between students who come from the best-incomes families and the bottom earning.
-Of college students who entered 9th grade in 2009, seventy eight percentage of these from the wealthiest 20 percent of households had been enrolled in university seven years later (in 2016), whereas simply 28 percent of students from the bottom quintile had been.
+Of college students who entered 9th grade in 2009, seventy-eight percent of these from the wealthiest 20 percent of households had been enrolled in university seven years later (in 2016).
+In contrast, simply 28 percent of students from the bottom quintile had been.

 The Day the National Guard Raided a Dorm in North Carolina